CivicActions/guidebook/docs/050-how-we-work/tools/skills-base.md

 - The interest level is optional - it's fine to leave most skills as "not applicable" if you don't have anything specific to communicate
 - Feel free to note any Ah-has in the comments, as well as any skills that you have that are in this category but weren't listed
 - You can use the arrow keys and tab to rate with a keyboard
-- There is a progress bar at the dop - depending on your team, you might have a few pages to go though - feel free to stop and come back later if needed
+- There is a progress bar at the top - depending on your team, you might have a few pages to go though - feel free to stop and come back later if needed

 When you are done with a self assessment, click on "Review my Qualifications"